Medium-Rare-Interactive/work-samples-mediumrareinc/README.md

 # work-samples-mediumrareinc
-Some of my Wordpress work samples (only a few themes and html pages)
+Some of my Wordpress work samples (only a few themes and html pages).